 Coumadin And Weight Lifting

 U can but?: Warfarin is a blood thinner.
 If one is weight lifting and "seriously" doing this, one runs the risk of tearing muscles and having bleeding occur in that area of the body.
 This could be minimal or significant.
 I would recommend you discuss this thoroughly with your physician and with your trainer and with the health club where you work out.
-You are on serious medicine and i would take the conse. ...Read more
+You are on serious medicine and I would take the conse. ...Read more

 And, remember, there is still no diet product on the market that really leads to real or sustained weight loss.
 If there was every physician would be talking about it and recommending it.
 I would advise against using this product. ...Read more

-Can i take a fat burner walmart Coumadin (warfarin) I have gained weight while on Coumadin (warfarin) and and trying to get ready for a bodybuilding contest?
+Can I take a fat burner walmart Coumadin (warfarin) I have gained weight while on Coumadin (warfarin) and and trying to get ready for a bodybuilding contest?

-IHi i have factor v.
+IHi I have factor v.
 On 10mg of coumadin (warfarin).
 Going thru menopause.
 Cannot gain weight.
 Healthy appetite.
 But weight loss concern.
 I?